gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 Currently, you cannot create or edit labels by using PowerShell but must do this by using the Azure portal.
 For instructions, see [Configuring Azure Information Protection policy](https://docs.microsoft.com/information-protection/deploy-use/configure-policy).

-In addition, this cmdlet does not support a service principal account in Azure Active Directory; you must run it interactively with a user account.
-However, you can run it concurrently.

-Note: You can run this cmdlet non-interactively with the preview version of the Azure Information Protection client.
-For more information, see [How to label files non-interactively for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.
+You can run this cmdlet concurrently.
+To run this cmdlet non-interactively, see [How to label files non-interactively for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

 ## EXAMPLES